rmnavr/wy/docs/02_Basic.md

    \4.0                 |      4.0)

-; When \ is used, indent position is seen at next printable symbol after it, ; so there is a little bit of stylistic freedom of where to place \
-print                   | (print
+; When '\' is used, indent position is seen at next printable symbol after it, ; so there is a little bit of stylistic freedom of where to place '\' print                   | (print
    \x                   |      x
 \   y                   |      y
   \ z                   |      z)
 ;   ↑
-;   this is where wy will see indent level for all 3 "\"-prefixed lines
+;   this is where wy will see indent level for all 3 '\'-prefixed lines

-; Notice how described indent rule for \ works in following example: y                       | (y
+; Notice how described indent rule for '\' works in following example: y                       | (y
 \x                      |    x)
                         |